10-Academy/DataPreparation/README.md

     - knows how to write scripts to automate data cleaning process
     - understand and use PEP8 stardards
     - knows how to use API to get data and run scripts to clean it
-1. Automation is one important skill a professional Data Scientist, MLE etc must possess.
-Ability to clean data and create a process that cleans the data when new batch or stream arrive is extremely important and it not what every beginner has in their toolkit.
-2. Clean, neat codes to clean data in a way that enables team members to reuse the code without too much stress.
-This can be achieved by using docstring in codes, adding comments and using functions to perform every data cleaning process

 ## Learn More
 1. [7 steps of data Preparation](https://www.kdnuggets.com/2019/06/7-steps-mastering-data-preparation-python.html)